 Professor Susan Marlow - Professor of Entrepreneurship at Nottingham University Business School, former editor of the International Small Business Journal.

 "The idea that certain personality or character traits are gender-specific is ridiculous.
 If aggression was 'hardwired' into men, for example, all men would be aggressive.
 They're not.
 Many men are sensitive, nurturing, collaborative, etc - this isn't exclusive to women.
 And some businesswomen act very aggressively, of course.

 "The myth of gender-specific character traits is reinforced in the media.
 Some programmes appear to support the view that women must 'act like men' to succeed.
 It's not just the media, though.
 Constructed ideas about gender are instilled into us at school and in the home, and that carries on into adulthood - in the workplace.

 "If I'm honest, I don't watch many of these 'business reality' programmes - they make me want to throw things at the TV.
 They're created to entertain, that's all.
 If they accurately reflected the reality of running a small business, they'd be really boring.
 I suspect Apprentice candidates are chosen because they conform to stereotypes of would-be 'entrepreneurs' - they're 'ideal-type replications'.

-"In truth, none of the qualities or attributes needed to run a business are gender-specific, yet women make up only a quarter of the UK's self-employed population.
+"In truth, none of the qualities or attributes needed to run a business are gender-specific, yet women make up about a third of the UK's self-employed population.
 That's not because they're inferior to men; it's because various factors act as a barrier - looking after children being one.
 There are fewer women in the workforce anyway - about 88% of men are economically active, compared to 76% of women.
 The main sectors where self-employment is more common tend to be male-dominated too - construction, for example.

 "All the evidence shows that there aren't any significant performance differences between businesses run by men and women.
 When they do become entrepreneurs, women are just as good at it as men."